Kode/Kha/readme.md

 <a name="#about"></a>
 ##About
-Kha is a super portable Software Development kit Based on Haxe and GLSL.
-With Kha you can build applications and games that run with native performance in different target devices.
+Kha is a low level SDK for building games and media applications in a portable way.
+Think SDL, but super-charged.

+Based on the Haxe programming language and the Krafix shader-compiler it can cross-compile your code and optimize your assets for even the most obscure systems.

+Kha is so portable, it can in fact run on top of other game engines and its generational graphics and audio API design gets the best out of every target, supporting super fast 2D graphics just as well as high end 3D graphics.

 The main development is held by [Robert Konrad](http://tech.ktxsoftware.com/)